ZXEducation/mpv/DOCS/man/input.rst

 ``show-text <text> [<duration>|-1 [<level>]]``
     Show text on the OSD.
 The string can contain properties, which are expanded as described in `Property Expansion`_.
-This can be used to show playback time, filename, and so on. ``no-osd`` has no effect on this command.
+This can be used to show playback time, filename, and so on.

     <duration>
         The time in ms to show the message for.
 By default, it uses the same